-In this section, we present a structural estimation based on the theoretical framework of taxation and migration set out in the previous section.
-As opposed to the graphical evidence presented earlier, we now we take advantage of all sources of variation in top earnings tax rate in all countries and years (depicted in Appendix Figures 12-14).
+In this section, we present empirical tests of the theoretical framework of taxation and migration set out in the previous section.
+As opposed to the graphical evidence presented earlier, we now we take advantage of all sources of variation in top earnings tax rate in all 14 countries over time (depicted in Appendix Figures A1-A3).
+We focus on the post-Bosman era (1996-2008) where mobility in the football market is not constrained by UEFA regulation.

 We begin by presenting baseline estimates assuming flexible labor demand (model in Section 4.2), and then turn to the estimation of ability sorting and displacement effects arising from rigidity in labor demand (model in Section 4.3).
 We finally estimate revenue-maximizing (Laffer) rates and discuss policy implications.
+Importantly, we discuss in detail how a flexible set of controls can be used to take care of country-time specific effects that were not included in the theoretical model for simplicity of exposition and tractability, but that are certainly present empirically.